nielssp/csol/README.md

 include /etc/xdg/csol/csolrc
 default_game yukon
 default_theme default-xl
+scores 1
+stats 1
+scores_file scores.csv
+stats_file stats.csv
 ```

 The `theme_dir` and `game_dir` commands can be used to lazily load theme and game configuration files from a directory.

+The `scores` command enable or disable the use of CSV file to record all scores. `scores_file` can be used to set the file path of the scores file.

+The `stats` command enable or disable the use of CSV file to keep track of total game time and the best scores for each game. `stats_file` can be used to set the file path of the stats file.

+On Linux the default location for `scores.csv` and `stats.csv` is either `$XDG_DATA_HOME/csol/` or `$HOME/.local/share/csol/`.
+On DOS and Windows the default location is the same directory as `csol.exe`.

 ### Themes